Afshin-A/Obsidian/CS/Cores vs Threads.md

 My Ryzen 7 5800H has 8 cores and 16 threads.
 A **core** is an actual, tangible, processing unit on the CPU.
-With 8 cores, the CPU could execute 8 tasks in parallel.
-Truly in parallel.
-That means we don't have to switch between tasks to give the illusion of parallelism.
+With 8 cores, the CPU could execute 8 tasks in parallel—truly in parallel.
+That means we don't have to switch between tasks quickly in order to give the illusion of parallelism.
 A **thread** is a sequence of instructions the operating system can manage independently.
-They are virtual streams of executions that get executed on a core.
+Threads are virtual streams of instructions that get executed on a core.
 In my case, each core could handle 2 threads.
 Using a process called **Simultaneous Multithreading (SMT)**, the core can switch between executing threads to maximize its utilization.
 For example, when one thread is waiting for an I/O operation to complete, the core can switch to the other thread.
 This doesn't mean performance is increased by 2 times.
 It's more like in the range of 20 to 40% increase.

 In summary, cores provide the raw computation power, while threads increase utilization by reducing the idle time of the cores.

+## What exactly is a thread?
+A thread is an **execution context**.
+An abstract container/environment that contains memory addresses
+Every CPU core has a number of registers that hold important information immediately needed by the CPU.
+The most important of these are
+- General purpose registers
+	- RAX—accumulator, contains the results of an arithmetical or logical operation
+	- RBX—base, used for top of a memory stack, to store math results, acts as a [[CPU Registers#RBX|non-volatile]] (callee-saved) register, and for other general data
+- Program counter—stores the RAM address for the next CPU instruction to run
+- Stack pointer—stores the address of the top of the current running thread's memory stack At any moment, the collective data stored in these memories are the context of a single thread.
+A thread *needs* these in order to function.
+When we want to run another thread, we switch the context: we save the current context in a data structure called the **Thread Control Block (TCB)** in RAM, and load the context of the new thread.

+Physically, a thread is just a set of values stored on a CPU core register.

+A process is an instance of an application.
+Threads live inside processes.
+A process can have multiple threads, but a thread operates in the scope of one process.
+This applies to operating systems as well, since they're a type of an application.

+## Why are threads expensive to create?

 # Producer-Consumer Design Pattern in Multithreaded Applications
 A producer thread pushes data onto a *blocking* queue.
 Consumer threads retrieve data from the queue.